TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 - **Adjust Placements**:
   - Position elements strategically to optimize space and ensure an intuitive design.

-With all elements consolidated, we can focus on arranging them for maximum impact.

-#### Step 5: Integrate Visual Elements

-Unify your dashboard by transferring charts, slicers, and tables from other sheets.

-- **Copy and Paste Visuals**:
-  - Select and paste PivotCharts, PivotTables, and slicers into the Dashboard sheet.
-  - Ensure all elements remain interactive.

-- **Adjust Layout**:
-  - Position visuals strategically to create a logical flow of information.

 **Pro Tip**: Use ample white space between elements for a polished, uncluttered look. ⚡